AshQTan/wordpress-data-fetcher/README.md

 The project has been organized into the following modules:

-- `wordpress_fetcher/api.py`: Functions for interacting with the WordPress REST API
+- `api.py`: Functions for interacting with the WordPress REST API
+  - Handles all API requests to WordPress
+  - Fetches posts by date range
+  - Retrieves post analytics data
+  - Lists available post types

-- `wordpress_fetcher/content.py`: Tools for cleaning HTML content and analyzing reading level
+- `content.py`: Tools for cleaning HTML content and analyzing reading level
+  - Removes WordPress blocks and HTML tags from content
+  - Preserves meaningful text structure (lists, paragraphs)
+  - Calculates Flesch-Kincaid reading grade level

-- `wordpress_fetcher/util.py`: Utility functions like URL pattern generation for analytics
+- `util.py`: Utility functions like URL pattern generation for analytics
+  - Creates regex patterns for URL matching in analytics platforms
+  - Processes URLs to extract meaningful patterns

-- `wordpress_fetcher/dataframe.py`: Data processing and manipulation functions
+- `dataframe.py`: Data processing and manipulation functions
+  - Builds structured DataFrames from WordPress content
+  - Handles error cases and exceptions
+  - Exports data to CSV with proper formatting

 - `wordpress_fetcher.py`: Main script for fetching WordPress data by date range
+  - Provides command-line interface
+  - Manages credentials and authentication
+  - Orchestrates the data collection workflow

 ## Prerequisites